Infineon/infineon-icons-vue/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use the icon componen in any template.
+Use the icon component in any template.
 The icon has to be a string matching the icon name in your library.
 The name can be the original file name from figma or camelCase.

 ```html